epfl-ada/ada-2022-project-toestewbrr/README.md

 1. How do the demographics differ between characters in a couple (i.e. age, ethnicity, religion, gender)?
 2. Which type of personalities are coupled together?
-3. How often is one person of the couple dying and what causes their death (are heart attacks more likely in romantic movies...)? 💀
-4. Is there a difference in the findings in (1)-(4) for older movies?
+3. Are there recurrent personality types among lovers for each gender?
+4. Are there different types of love couples?
+5. Has the cinematic couple evolved over time?

 ## Methods ✒️

 ### General analysis
-To gain a better understanding of the dataset, we first performed a general analysis.
-Let us show one finding from this analysis, while a thorough description and many more results can be found in `general_analysis.ipynb`.
-The figure below shows the runtime of romantic movies and non-romantic movies over the time.
+To gain a better understanding of the provided dataset, we first performed a general analysis.
+We show here a single finding from this analysis, while a thorough description and many more results can be found in `general_analysis.ipynb`.
+The figure below shows the runtime of romantic movies and non-romantic movies over time.
 From this graph, we first note that the runtime of movies increases over time.
 This illustrates that movies from around 1900 are often short, such as the [Dickson Experimental Sound Film](https://en.wikipedia.org/wiki/The_Dickson_Experimental_Sound_Film).
 Second, we find that, on average, romantic movies are longer than non-romantic movies.

 ![Runtime](Images/Runtime.png)
 ### CoreNLP to analyze relationships